joshua-m-connors/cyber-incident-mcmc-pymc/README.md

    - Apply Bayesian inference to event frequencies and FAIR-based losses
    - Generate 2×2 charts, ALE distributions, and exceedance curves
    - Export results to `/output_YYYY-MM-DD/`
+   - If you have actual observational data (i.e. 3 successful incidents over the last 5 years) those can be entered using the variables `observed_total_incidents` and `observed_years`

    **New summary outputs include:**
    - Mean and 95% credible interval for successful incidents per year